 C. Richard Mattingly | Founder & President, The Luv u Project

 Christin Lewis | Co-Founder, The Luv u Project

-Q3.
-What is the process for applying for the Mattingly Workplace Award?
+Q1.
+What is the process and timeline for applying for the Mattingly Workplace Award?

-Q4.
-What are the benefits on earning the Mattingly Workplace Award?
+Q2.
+What are the benefits of earning the Mattingly Workplace Award?

-A: Mattingly Workplace Award winners and honorable mentions will be by definition also winners or honorable mentions for the APA award.
-Being a recipient of both awards is a high honor to be recognized as not only an organization that promotes well-being broadly, but one that has a strong impact on employee mental health.
-Awardees will be celebrated at a ceremonial event, and communications will be disseminated through press releases, social media, and on the websites of the APA, The Luv u Project, and Johns Hopkins Bloomberg School of Public Health.
+A: Awardees will be recognized as organizations that promote the health and well-being of their employees with a strong impact on employees’ mental health.
+Awardees will be recognized at a ceremonial event, and communications will be disseminated through press releases, social media, and on the websites of The Luv u Project, and Johns Hopkins Bloomberg School of Public Health.

 A: Yes.
 Applicants who meet or exceed the minimum requirements for best-practices in workplace mental health can either earn the designation of Winner or Honorable Mention.